Pommesritter/TownyPlots/README.md

 Also read [commit messages](https://github.com/Pommesritter/TownyPlots/commits/master) for more information on the project status.
 [The project wiki](https://github.com/Pommesritter/TownyPlots/wiki/) will be maintained aswell.

+If you encounter any errors, please report them in the [issues section](https://github.com/Pommesritter/TownyPlots/issues).
+Someone can take care of them later.

 ### **[Link to TownyPlots.jar](https://github.com/Pommesritter/TownyPlots/blob/master/TownyPlots.jar)**